The views expressed by the host on this program rivet and dazzle the nation.

 Liberals are liberals.

-And they will it's just like you've seen the stories in the last three weeks.
+And they will, it's just like you've seen the stories in the last three weeks.

-Why, where does this money come in from?
+Where does this money coming from?

-Liberals are scratching their heads, and if you dare tell them ever heard of the tax cuts, it is not, and they go nuts.
+And if you dare tell them, ever heard of the tax cuts, it is not.

 No, this is corporate taxes.